wesmail/hydra2-fwdet/eventdisplay/README.txt

 //                   Basically a DST macro.
 Put
 //                   HEDTransform::setIsNewRich(kTRUE); in the top
 //                   of the macro, if you want to run new Rich.
+//                   Put HEDTransform::setIsEmc(kTRUE); in the top
+//                   of the macro, if you want to run ECAL instead of SHOWER.
 //                   HEDTranform functions , HED objects
 //                   nextEvent.C and loadHadesGeom.C will use the
 //                   flag to perform the proper action